14000 Due Process and Release of Information

 14341 Notification of Judge’s Decision

-- APS has validated one or more allegations of abuse, neglect, or financial exploitation by the designated perpetrator.
+• APS validated one or more allegations of abuse, neglect, or financial exploitation by the designated perpetrator.

 DFPS Rules, 40 TAC §705.1305(a)

-Upon reaching a disposition (finding) for each allegation, the APS specialist notifies his or her supervisor by email and includes a draft of Form 2204 Notification of Intent to Release.
+Before submitting the case for closure, the APS specialist notifies his or her supervisor by email and includes a draft of Form 2204 Notification of Intent to Release.

-The supervisor reviews the investigation to determine whether it was thorough, and the findings are correct.
+The supervisor reviews the investigation to determine if it was thorough and the findings are correct.

 If the supervisor does not approve sending the notification to the designated perpetrator, the APS specialist completes any additional case actions outlined by the supervisor.
 The APS specialist emails the supervisor to request that the supervisor do the following: